-Neck lifts can also refer to other procedures like liposuction to remove excess fat, Botox injections, Kybella injections and other neck lifting techniques using lasers, ultrasound devices and fillers.
+Neck lifts can also refer to other procedures like liposuction to remove excess fat, Kybella injections, and other neck lifting techniques using lasers, ultrasound devices, and fillers.
 Dr. Shahin Javaheri will determine the least invasive but most effective option that will help you reach your goals.
 With so many ways that this procedure can be performed, you can expect minimal to no scars.

 Preparing for Neck Lift Surgery

 Once you schedule your neck lift surgery, you can start preparing according to Dr. Shahin Javaheri’s orders.
 We want you to have the best experience possible, so preparing in advance is crucial.
 By following these suggestions, you can ensure a safe, smooth procedure with faster healing times.

 - Avoid certain medications.
 Our doctor will let you know which medications to avoid, but generally, they include supplements and aspirin.
 These medications can cause bleeding.

 - Quit smoking.
 If you smoke, you’ll need to quit at least four weeks before the necklift procedure.
 Don’t just cut down – smoking impairs the body’s ability to heal.

 - Eat a balanced diet.
 Nourish your body with healthy foods like fruits, vegetables, lean meats, and healthy fats.
 This will help you manage inflammation, boost your immunity, and speed up healing times.